danahasanin/d/README.md

 Scanner sc = new Scanner(System.in);

-System.out.println("Enter the value of the first number :");
+System.out.println"Enter the value of the first number :");

 int a = sc.nextInt();